 Because the Procedures do not constitute either an audit or a review made in accordance with International Standards on Auditing or International Standards on Review Engagements, we do not express any assurance on the Company's Corporate Governance Report.
 Had we performed additional procedures or had we performed an audit or review of the Report in accordance with International Standards on Auditing or International Standards on Review Engagement, other matters might have come to our attention that would have been reported to you.
-This report is solely for the purpose set forth in the second paragraph of this report, and for inclusion, with the Report, in the Company's annual report, and is not to be used for any other purpose.
-This report relates only to the Company's Corporate Governance Report included in the Company's annual report for the year ended 31 December 2016 and does not extend to any financial statements or any other reports of the Company, taken as a whole.
+This report is solely for the purpose set forth in the second paragraph of this report, and for inclusion, with the Report, in the Company's Corporate Governance Report included in the Company's annual report for the year ended 31 December 2017 and does not extend to any financial statements or any other reports of the Company, taken as a whole.